-Bring your gear to do a little snorkeling.
-There’s a deep drop-off right along the man-made concrete boulders where you’ll see more fish, this is a popular spot for scuba diving,
+Bring your snorkeling gear or rent it.
+This beach is a popular spot for snorkeling and scuba diving.
+There’s a deep drop-off right along the man-made concrete boulders where you’ll see a variety of colorful fish and beautiful sea turtles.

 Facilities & Services at Balneario El Escambron

-Escambron Beach is part of the Tercer Milenio Park offering fun recreational activities and services.
+Escambron Beach is part of the Tercer Milenio Park offering recreational activities and services.